Chapter 11

 Pricing: Free

-The last mention on our list is Hotjar, a remote research tool which allows you to view real-time user behavior via heatmaps and screen recordings.
+Hotjar is a remote research tool which allows you to view real-time user behavior via heatmaps and screen recordings.

 With a huge amount of data available, plus in-app surveys, Hotjar is a great solution if you’re looking to focus on heatmapping as a research method and want to really understand the nuance of user behavior.